pyne/pyne/docs/pyapi/spatialsolver.rst

         !
 End Cross section file

   (2.)
 Source file:
-      The source file is a file contaning source information for each cell ????.
+      The source file is a file containing source information for each cell ????.
 The formatting is dependant on the solver you select.

       For the AHOTN and DGFEM solvers, the source file should be formatted as following.